 Written on October 29th, 2017

-When we first brought Snort home last February, I wanted so desperately for her to be good.
+When we first brought my family’s husky home in February 2017, I wanted so desperately for her to be good.
 I was the one who really pushed to adopt her and had been telling everyone who would listen how unbelievably sweet she was, and I felt as though her behavior would be a reflection of me.

 If she was wild or unruly, would that mean my judgment had been wrong?
 Would it be because I failed her, because I wasn’t a good enough owner?